James Tyrrell

 Sir James Tyrrell (c.
 1455 – 6 May 1502) was an English knight, a trusted servant of king Richard III of England.
 He is known for allegedly confessing to the murders of the Princes in the Tower under Richard's orders.
-William Shakespeare portrays Tyrrell as the man who organises the princes' murder in his 1593 play Richard III.
+In his 1593 play Richard III, William Shakespeare portrays Tyrrell as the man who organises the princes’ murders.

 Family

 James Tyrrell was the eldest son of William Tyrrell of Gipping in Suffolk, and Margaret Darcy, the daughter of Robert Darcy of Maldon, and the grandson of Sir John Tyrrell.